consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 Requests to this endpoint contain a single field:
 - `request_id` MUST contain the ID of the request to revoke
 - `reason` MAY contain a user provided reason for the request to be not processed.

+The URL Parameter `kid` MUST contain an agreed-upon identifier which a Privacy Infrastructure Provider can use to identify the source of the request, and ultimately which Authorized Agent's signing key to use to verify the request.
+This identifier MUST match the `iss` field within the JWT itself. `iss` and `kid` MUST be compared case-insensitive and match a regular expression `[0-9a-zA-Z-]+` (ASCII alphanumeric plus hyphen).

+The Privacy Infrastructure Provider SHALL validate the message is signed according to the guidance in section 3.07.

 #### 2.05.1 `POST /revoke` response